-Men who are controlled by their wives or girlfriends often feel emasculated, belittled, fearful and humiliated.
+Men who are controlled by their wives or girlfriends often feel emasculated and embarrassed.
 They almost always feel confused and isolated.
-They may be verbally attacked through name-calling, profanity, character assassination or insults (i.e. you’re fat, you don’t make enough money, you have no backbone, etc.).
+They may feel belittled by name-calling, profanity, character assassination or insults (i.e. you’re fat, you don’t make enough money, you have no backbone, etc.).
 They may feel like nothing they do is good enough.

 They may live in fear of losing access to their children if they don’t tow the line, or they may live with the burden of a partner’s deliberate overspending.
 They may have sexual intimacy doled out as a reward for “good behaviour” or withheld as punishment.

 They may walk on eggshells every day for fear of “setting off” a negative or chronically moody partner.
 They may live in a state of anxiety or uncertainty as their female partner exhibits increasingly secretive behavior, such as leaving the room to text a “friend.”
 When asked to stop, she may turn the tables by accusing him of being controlling, paranoid or pathetic.

 When they try to express their own legitimate complaints about the relationship, they may find their partner either threatens to divorce them or erupts into a fit of defensiveness, perhaps escalating the situation into a screaming match.
 This causes many men to back down out of confusion or an unwillingness to fight in front of their children.

 Of course, you can point to any of these behaviours and say that men are guilty of them, too.
 That’s absolutely true.
 The point I’m making, however, is that controlling behavior on the part of women doesn’t make the headlines as much.

 Yet it should.
 Research has shown that female aggression is on the rise, not just among mean teenagers spewing their rancor on social media sites, but among married women, too.
 And the more women act like this, the more their daughters will, too.
 Like male aggression, it’s largely learned behavior.